boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	This will create a **CordovaToDoCLI** directory (1st argument, so it should not exist) where the application assets will be stored and where the Cordova library is downloaded.
 The 2nd argument provides your project with a reverse domain-style identifier, and the 3rd one provides the application a display title (in this case, **CordovaToDo**).

-1. Change into the newly created folder, CordovaToDo, as all commands need to be run from there.
+1. Go to the newly created folder, CordovaToDo, as all commands need to be run from there.

 	````PowerShell
 	cd CordovaToDoCLI
 	````

-1. Specify the set of target platforms by running the following commands (provided your machine supports the SDK and you have it installed in the machine)
+1. Specify the set of target platforms by running the following commands (provided your machine supports the SDK and it is installed in the machine)

 	````PowerShell
 	cordova platform add android